-How I made over £30 million before age 34 by cashing in on the .com boom
+How I became an ultra-high net worth individual before age 34 by cashing in on the .com boom

 As founder then CEO of watchshop.com, this is my blog and other links related to the experience of selling an ultra fast growing company, and how it didn't produce the bliss of financial freedom people often anticipate.